How to get a BEEC

 - CBD assessor submits the BEEC application - which includes details such as the assessor name and accreditation number, building owner details, and evidence of valid NABERS and lighting assessment ratings as required under the Building Energy Efficiency Disclosure Act 2010.

 - Application is approved.
 When the Department approves the application, we email an electronic version of the BEEC to the CBD assessor, for printing and display.
 We also add the BEEC to the Building Energy Efficiency Register.

-If the building does not already have a NABERS Energy rating and/or CBD lighting assessment, allow up to eight weeks for the assessment to be performed and processed.
+If the building does not already have a NABERS Energy for offices rating and/or CBD lighting assessment, allow up to eight weeks for the assessment to be performed and processed.

 You also need to allow additional time for the processing of BEEC applications—we aim to process BEEC applications within 28 days of receiving the completed BEEC application form.